gharley/FreeCAD_Macros/README.md

 The **LaserCutBox** macro creates a basic "tabbed" box with optional slots to allow for an inset lid.
 Simply enter the inside dimension of the box, the material thicknesses, tab width and number of tabs for each side.
-The macro will then generate a sketch for each side selected that can then be exported to a .DXF file for lasercutting.
+The macro will then generate a sketch, for each side selected, that can then be exported to a .DXF file for lasercutting.

 The **LivingHingeBox** macro is a bit more complicated as cutting the hinge itself is complicated.
 I originally